AppliedEnergistics/Applied-Energistics-2/guidebook/example-setups/storage-types.md

         pulled from the network, it is pulled from *everywhere except here*, so coal "migrates" to this drawer.

-        IMPORTANT NOTE: Big optimized inventories like drawers are fine for this, but big *un*optimized inventories with many slots, like colossal chests, are terrible for performance when used with storage busses.
+        IMPORTANT NOTE: Big optimized inventories like drawers are fine for this, but big *un*optimized inventories with many slots, like colossal chests, are terrible for performance when used with storage buses.
     </BoxAnnotation>

     <BoxAnnotation color="#33dd33" min="11 0 3" max="12 1 4" thickness="0.05">